abdalrahmanattya/nodejs-application-migration/SOLUTION.md

 **The Fifth stack build and deploy the application code by using cloudformation custom resource and helper script.**

 The network resources aren’t in use.
 It’s just for demonstration purposes.

 ![](diagrams/iacv2.png)
+### Deploy
+In order to deploy the application using cloudformation, you only to download and deploy this [template](https://raw.githubusercontent.com/abdalrahmanattya/sentia-assignment/main/code/cloudformation/sentia-iac-parent-stack.yml"template")**

+Once the stack is complete, click the website url from the output section of the template.

+Everything should work perfectly.

+Don't forget to terminate the stack.

 ## Time Log & Followed Processes
 Please Note That: